One of the finest movies of 2010, Pixar continues the ‘Toy Story’ franchise with brilliant form.

 At the end of my review of Toy Story 2 (1999), I challenged Pixar to “convince us (with Toy Story 3)…that we have been frozen in carbonite all these years, that we haven’t really aged at all.”
 I am extremely delighted to say that Pixar has done it again.

 Director Lee Unkrich takes rein and flies the Pixar flag with confidence and conviction.
 The co-director of Toy Story 2, Monsters, Inc. (2001) and Finding Nemo (2003), Unkrich finally proves that he has what it takes to be fully in charge of a Pixar picture.

 Toy Story 3, I would guess, is the last installment of a very remarkable trilogy, which in modern cinema, is perhaps only bettered by Peter Jackson’s action-fantasy epic The Lord of the Rings (2001-2003).

-Its success also breaks the ‘curse of the third film’ that has plagued popular series such as Spiderman, The Matrix, Pirates of the Caribbean, and maybe even Shrek.
+Its success also breaks the ‘curse of the third film’ that has plagued popular franchises such as Spiderman, The Matrix, Pirates of the Caribbean, and Shrek.
 Pixar’s eleventh straight box-office hit, Toy Story 3 is the epitome of consistency, not only for the famed animation studio, but for animation cinema as well.

 If there is a minor blip, Toy Story 3 is the least original in the series.
 Visually, it is arguably the most creative.
 But plot-wise, it copies the structure of its direct prequel.